extremeshok/clamav-unofficial-sigs/README.md

 Github fork of the sourceforge hosted and non maintained utility.

 ## Description
-The clamav-unofficial-sigs script provides a simple way to download, test, and update third-party signature databases provided by Sanesecurity, SecuriteInfo, MalwarePatrol, OITC, etc. The package also contains cron, logrotate, and man files.
+The clamav-unofficial-sigs script provides a simple way to download, test, and update third-party signature databases provided by Sanesecurity, FOXHOLE, OITC, Scamnailer, BOFHLAND, CRDF, Porcupine, Securiteinfo, MalwarePatrol.
+The package also contains cron, logrotate, and man files.

+### Please consider a donation to http://sanesecurity.com

 ## Version 4.0.0